Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 via a set of keyboard "shortcuts".
 [Designing an activity-handler](#designing-an-activity-handler)

-EngageIDE is an IDE that has been specially designed for producing EngageUI apps.
+EngageIDE is an IDE (included in the EngageUI toolkit)
+that has been specially designed for producing EngageUI apps.
 It makes their design process very simple.

 ### EngageUI apps contain a built-in documentation system
 An EngageUI app's user interface is documented at 2 levels:
 1. High-level -- The app dashboard provides high-level documentation for the app.
 Pressing Ctrl launches the app dashboard in its current context.
-2. Low-level-- Each activity-handler contains a documentation system
+2. Low-level -- Each activity-handler contains a documentation system
 implemented by the toolkit.
 Pressing Ctrl-H within any activity-handler context
 presents a description on how to perform that activity.